Induction plasma: Nanomaterials synthesis

+The synthesized powders have a high purity and are near spherical with soft agglomeration.

+Induction plasma nanopmaterial synthesis has a similar working principle as flame spray pyrolysis.
+It implements in-flight evaporation of precursors (powder, liquid or gas).
+The 10'000 K plasma can evaporate even materials with the very high boiling points.
+As the processes uses the heat of the plasma it can operate under various atmospheres (Ar-He, Ar-H2, Ar-O2, Ar-N2, Ar-NH3, Ar-CH4, Air), permitting synthesis of a great variety of nanoparticles.

 In the nano-synthesis process, material is first heated up to evaporation in induction plasma, and the vapours are subsequently subjected to a very rapid quenching in the quench/reaction zone.
-The quench gas can be inert gases such as Ar and N2 or reactive gases such as CH4 and NH3, depending on the type of nanopowders to be synthesized.
+The quench gas can be inert gases such as Ar and N2 or reactive gases such as CH4 and NH3, to control the chemical composition of the surface of the synthesized nanopowders.
 The nanometric powders produced are usually collected by porous filters, which are installed away from the plasma reactor section.
-Because of the high reactivity of metal powders, special attention should be given to powder pacification prior to the removal of the collected powder from the filtration section of the process.
+Because of the high reactivity of metal powders, special attention should be given to powder passivation prior to the removal of the collected powder from the filtration section of the process.

-The induction plasma system has been successfully used in the synthesis nanopowders.
-The typical size range of the nano-particles produced is from 20 to 100 nm, depending on the quench conditions employed.
-The productivity varies from few hundreds g/h to 3~4 kg/h, according to the different materials' physical properties.
+The productivity varies from few hundreds g/h to 3~4 kg/h, according to the different materials' physical properties and the power level of the plasma.
 A typical induction plasma nano-synthesis system for industrial application is shown below.
-The photos of some nano-product from the same equipment are included.
+Photos of nanopowders synthesized with this system are included.

+Plasma wind tunnels

+During atmosperic entry space crafts are exposed to high heat fluxes and need to be protected with thermal protection systems materials.
+For the development these materials need to be tested in similar conditions.
+Plasma wind tunnels also called high enthalpy ground testing facilities reproduce these conditions.
+Induction plasma is used for these plasma wind tunnels because it can generate a high-enthalpy plasma free of contaminants.